zhan860127/portfolio/content/blog/how-i-built-my-own-design-system-from-scratch.md

 ---
-title: "How I Built My Design System from Scratch"
+title: How I Built My Design System from Scratch
-description: "A practical guide to creating your own design system, from initial audit to implementation, and the lessons learned along the way."
+description: A practical guide to creating your own design system, from initial audit to implementation, and the lessons learned along the way.
 date: 2025-03-05
 image: https://images.pexels.com/photos/196644/pexels-photo-196644.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1
 minRead: 6